Brief data for post-1- tension post

 Where to use tension members?

-As an introduction to tension members, the next slide includes the chapter used for the design of tension members, then which section in the chapter for tension members is shown.
+The next slide includes the chapter used for the design of tension members, then which section in the chapter for tension members is shown.
 Chapter D is used.
 D-2 governs the Tensile strength.
 AISC-360-16 page 16-1-28.

 AISC provision of tension members-chapter D